 - Cons: Heavy, Non Performance Focus, Loose Cut,

-If you want a no-frills shell jacket designed to be used and abused, this is the jacket.
+This is the jacket if you want a no-frills shell jacket designed to be used and abused.
 The Filson Tin Cloth Ranch Jacket is for demanding work with some rugged good looks.
 It’s the kind of jacket that gets better looking with age.
 The coat is warm against a chill and can easily break the wind thanks to the heavy material.

 Filson’s Tin Cloth jacket has its roots tied with loggers, ranchers, and outdoorsmen.
-It has a casual cut as it’s for work and to be worn with layers.
+It has a casual cut as it’s for work and is to be worn with layers.
 The cut can be both negative and positive but depends on your needs.
-It’s a great jacket for any wild adventure you may find yourself on around the world.
+It’s a great jacket for any wild adventure you may find yourself on worldwide.

 Check The Prices On The Ranch Jacket

 Men’s Topo Designs Wind Jacket

 - Pros: Waterproof, Stylish, Long Cut, Stuff Sack, Waterproof, Lightweight

 If you’re looking for something less outdoorsy and packed with style for men, the Topo Designs Wind Jacket is a great choice.
 This stylish men’s travel jacket is both wind and waterproof.
 It utilizes nylon to provide reliable protection from the elements, but the heavier fabric doesn’t feel overly crinkly or look too sporty.